-SCBC's current investments activities and targets towards environmental objectives and EU Taxonomy-aligned activities are focuced on acquisation and ownership of buildings, construction of new buildings, renovation of existing buildings and installation, maintenance and repair of energy efficiency equipment/renewable energy technologies.
-SCBC's aim is to finance its green lending by way of green funding.
+The group's current investment activities and targets towards environmental objectives and EU Taxonomy-aligned activities are focused on financing customers' acquisition and ownership of buildings, construction of new buildings, renovation of existing buildings and installation, maintenance and repair of energy efficiency equipment/renewable energy technologies.
+SCBC's primary function as a subsidiary within the group and its operations concern issuance of covered bonds, bond or other comparable full-recourse debt instruments secured by a pool of mortgage credits ("cover pool").
+Hence, the group's business model, strategies and steering model impact SCBC's operations and the covered bonds within SCBC.
+Furthermore, SCBC adopts, where applicable, the group's strategies, policies and steering model.
 SCBC has a green bond framework with short term volume targets.
-The bank's work on climate change mitigation is reported in SBAB's Green Bonds Impact report, Climate report and Annual reports.
+The group's work on climate change mitigation is described in the Green Bonds Impact report and in the annual report on sbab.se.